 2. Cut Back On Spending

 I want to preface this by saying that we all need to spend some money on fun.
 If you're not having fun sometimes, you'll eventually feel miserable, and that's not the way to get by each day.
-That said, if your budget is tight, the first thing to eliminate is discretionary spending.
+That said, if your budget is tight, the rule of thumb is to eliminate some of your discretionary spending.

 Discretionary spending is anything you're spending on things that you don't genuinely need.
 These can be things like gym memberships, video games, or going out to eat and drink.